Alan-Analyst/Chi-Square-test-for-independence/README.md

-# Microchip Temperature Test Analysis
+# Chi-Square test for independence

 ## Introduction